pawij/tebm/README.md

 If you use the TEBM, please cite this paper:

-P.A.
-Wijeratne, A. Eshaghi, W.J.
-Scotton, et al. The temporal event-based model: learning event timelines in progressive diseases.
+Wijeratne, P.A., Eshaghi, A., Scotton, W.J., et al. The temporal event-based model: learning event timelines in progressive diseases.
 Imaging Neuroscience 2023. doi: https://doi.org/10.1162/imag_a_00010

 # TEBM install requirements
 Linux OS (Ubuntu 16.04.1, or greater)